 A united global patient voice in international and national policy-making;

-Gather and disseminate evidence-based information on pituitary and related diseases;
+A forum to gather and disseminate evidence-based information on pituitary and related diseases;

 A source of best-practices shared by pituitary advocacy organizations and operations;